Abdoul Kabèlè Camara: Legal career

 Camara was also a lecturer at the National School of Administration and the Dakar Magistracy (Judicial Division) from 1988 to 1990.

 Camara was sworn in as a lawyer and was registered by the Guinean Bar Association on August 16, 1990, and was president of the Bar from 2002 to 2006.
 He was also named vice-president of the Association of Bars of West Africa (ABAO) in 2004.
 During this period, he was a lawyer at the Court of Appeals in Conakry.

 Political career

 Camara began his political career in 1993, being elected as a Member of the National Assembly.
 In 1995, he helped President Lansana Conté found the Unity and Progress Party (PUP).
 In 2002, he resigned from the PUP after opposing the arrest of opposition figure Alpha Condé by the government.

-In the government of Prime Minister Lansana Kouyaté, which was named on 28 March 2007, Camara was appointed as Minister of Foreign Affairs, Cooperation, African Integration, and Guineans Abroad.
+In the government of Prime Minister Lansana Kouyaté, which was named on 28 March 2007, Camara was appointed Minister of Foreign Affairs, Cooperation, African Integration, and Guineans Abroad.
 He served as Foreign Minister until a new government was appointed on June 19, 2008.

 He served as a Deputy Minister for Defense from 2010 to 2015 under Alpha Condé, and was Minister of State and Minister responsible for Security and Civil Protection from 2015 to March 2018.
 He was named the leader of the Guinean Rally for Development party on 17 October 2018.